 Forward Steve Moses is in his first year of pro hockey with Jokerit in Finland's SM-Liiga.
 He is currently the second-leading scorer for Jokerit behind veteran Ilari Filppula.
 Moses played for the AHL's Connecticut Whale at the end of last season after completing his college career at the University of New Hampshire.

-The first edition of the 2012-13 College Prospects Notebook takes a look some notable (and not so notable) prospect performances from around college hockey.
-Unless otherwise indicated, all stats are current as of Oct.
-31.
+This edition of the Notebook takes a look some of the notable (and not so notable) prospect performances around college hockey in the month of November.
+Unless otherwise noted, all statsitics are current as of Nov.
+30.

 Amidst a seesaw battle with Yale last weekend, Colorado College’s Scott Winkler sent Bulldog winger Anthony Day crumbling to the ice with a solid body check into the left corner boards at the World Arena.
 Instantaneously, Winkler set his sights on another Yale forward behind the Tigers net as he fiercely fought for possession of the puck in the defensive zone.